What is NAP and Why Does It Matter for Local SEO?

 For example, think of a situation where directory A and directory B have inconsistent NAP information for your business.
 Assume that directory A has the correct information and the other needs to be fixed.
 Now, you might be able to fix the issues and make changes on directory B, but you may not realize that B gets its information from another directory (directory C).
 When you change B to match A, B scans directory C, notices that there is a listing on C that does not appear on B (because you changed it) and it automatically creates a new listing on B that matches C. Now you have correct information on A and B, but also two listings on B which are inconsistent, as well as incorrect information on C.

-If your website isn’t ranking where you’d like it to rank in local search results, you’ll want to work with an SEO company Toronto and area to analyze your situation, determine the best course of action, and make the right adjustments to improve your rankings.
+If your website isn’t ranking where you’d like it to rank in local search results, you’ll want to work with our SEO company Toronto to analyze your situation, determine the best course of action, and make the right adjustments to improve your rankings.
 Google and other search engines are focusing more and more on local search results when people are searching for businesses.
 If you don’t rank highly for your location, you’ll be missing out on a lot of potential business.
+Get in touch with us to find out more.